There are many misconceptions about South African work visas that never seem to go away.

 Truth: No, you must have your visa approved and in hand before you can start a job.
 Until such time, you cannot legally work for an employer.

 Myth: I can work for any employer.

 Truth: No, you cannot.
-A general work visa stipulates an employer.
+A general work visa is employer specific.
 If you want to change employers, you must do a change of conditions.
 In other words, you must submit paperwork to the Department of Home Affairs to change the employer on your visa.

 The same is true for a critical skills visa with a stipulated employer.
 When you have a critical skills visa tied to an employer, you must also apply for a change of conditions if you want to work for a new employer.

 Myth: If I have a work visa, my accompanying spouse can also automatically work in South Africa.

 Truth: No, your spouse may not work in South Africa.
 Accompanying spouses can only reside in South Africa.
 This means they cannot work, study or be involved in a business while living in South Africa.

 Myth: I do not need a visa if I’m not getting a salary from within South Africa while in the country for work purposes.